-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Thermon Group Holdings, Inc. as of March 31, 2015 and 2014, and the related consolidated statements of operations and comprehensive income, shareholders' equity, and cash flows for the years then ended, and our report dated June 1, 2015 expressed an unqualified opinion on those consolidated financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of Thermon Group Holdings, Inc. as of March 31, 2016 and 2015, and the related consolidated statements of operations and comprehensive income, equity, and cash flows for each of the years in the three-year period ended March 31, 2016, and our report dated May 31, 2016 expressed an unqualified opinion on those consolidated financial statements.